gohugoio/hugo/content/en/methods/page/Scratch.md

 ## Determinate values

 The `Scratch` method is often used to set scratch pad values within a shortcode, a partial template called by a shortcode, or by a Markdown render hook.
-In all three cases, the scratch pad values are not determinate until Hugo renders the page content.
+In all three cases, the scratch pad values are indeterminate until Hugo renders the page content.

 If you need to access a scratch pad value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a [noop] variable: